fassetar/flavorstrap/README.md

 });
 ```

-Create a scss file with the your scss files to extend or overeride bootstrap's css.
+Create a scss file with your scss files to extend or overeride bootstrap's css.

 ```flavorstrap.scss
 @import "override.scss";